The role of local therapies in metastatic breast cancer

 LOCAL MANAGEMENT OF THE PRIMARY

 Deviations to this approach may be rarely made on a case-by-case basis in a multidisciplinary setting, although these instances are exceptional.
 For example, we have offered local management of the primary to patients with human epidermal growth factor receptor 2 (HER2)-positive disease who have a brisk and dramatic response to systemic therapy.
 However, data supporting such an approach are lacking, and the decision to proceed with local management in a similar situation should take into account the expertise and experience of the treating institution as well as patient preferences.
+If lumpectomy is pursued for local management of the primary, radiation therapy (RT) is not indicated, as it would be for primary curative treatment for non-metastatic disease.
+Similarly, if mastectomy is used, reconstruction should not be offered (unless necessary to close a large wound).

 - Lee CG, McCormick B, Mazumdar M, et al. Infiltrating breast carcinoma in patients age 30 years and younger: long term outcome for life, relapse, and second primary tumors.
 Int J Radiat Oncol Biol Phys 1992; 23:969.